Moving Cost Calculator

 Studio and 1-bedroom moves

-A studio is the one home size where DIY almost always wins on price and a hired crew wins on time.
-A two-mover local job for a studio typically finishes in three to five hours.
-Cross-country, you are usually better off on a consolidated load with a van line.
+A studio is the one home size where doing it yourself usually wins on price and a hired crew wins on time.
+A two-mover local studio job is the shortest booking most carriers take.
+Cross-country, a studio usually travels on a consolidated load with a van line.

 2- and 3-bedroom moves

-This is the bulk of the residential market and the size where comparing three written moving quotes pays off the most.
-Interstate at this size is where binding-not-to-exceed estimates start earning their keep, because there is enough inventory that a 10% miscount means real money.
+This is the bulk of the residential market and the size where comparing three written estimates pays off most.
+Interstate at this size is where binding-not-to-exceed estimates start earning their keep, because there is enough inventory that a miscount is worth real money.

 4-bedroom and larger

-Above 4 bedrooms you are in custom-quote territory.
-Most reputable carriers will insist on either an in-home survey or a full video walk-through.
-Expect packing services to be priced separately, often $400 to $1,800 for materials and $60 to $90 per packer hour.
+Above four bedrooms you are in custom-quote territory.
+Most reputable carriers will insist on an in-home survey or a full video walk-through, and packing services are priced separately from the move itself.

 Office and commercial moves

-Commercial pricing is its own world.
-A small office under 2,500 square feet usually lands between $1,400 and $4,200 locally, but anything with server racks or modular furniture should be quoted on-site.
+Commercial pricing is its own market and this site does not publish a commercial cost model.
+Anything with server racks or modular furniture should be quoted on-site.

 Local hourly billing